mindspore-ai/docs/tutorials/source_en/beginner/mixed_precision.md

 ## Automatic Mixed Precision for `Cell` Configuration

 MindSpore supports a programming paradigm that uses Cell to encapsulate the full computational graph.
-When the `mindspore.amp.build_train_network` interface can be used to automatically perform the type conversion and pass in the Loss Scale as part of the full graph computation.
+When the [mindspore.amp.build_train_network](https://www.mindspore.cn/docs/en/master/api_python/amp/mindspore.amp.build_train_network.html) interface can be used to automatically perform the type conversion and pass in the Loss Scale as part of the full graph computation.
 At this point, you only need to configure the mixed precision level and `LossScaleManager` to get the computational graph with the configured automatic mixed precision.

-`FixedLossScaleManager` and `DynamicLossScaleManager` are the Loss scale management interfaces for configuring the automatic mixed precision with `Cell`, corresponding to `StaticLossScalar` and `DynamicLossScalar`, respectively.
+[mindspore.amp.FixedLossScaleManager](https://www.mindspore.cn/docs/en/master/api_python/amp/mindspore.amp.FixedLossScaleManager.html) and [mindspore.amp.DynamicLossScaleManager](https://www.mindspore.cn/docs/en/master/api_python/amp/mindspore.amp.DynamicLossScaleManager.html) are the Loss scale management interfaces for configuring the automatic mixed precision with `Cell`, corresponding to `StaticLossScalar` and `DynamicLossScalar`, respectively.
 For detailed information, refer to [mindspore.amp](https://www.mindspore.cn/docs/en/master/api_python/mindspore.amp.html).

 > Automated mixed precision training with `Cell` configuration supports only `GPU` and `Ascend`.